JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Next, we need to create an empty variable that the flow will use in the future to store authentication results.

-    Create an `Assignment` block after the `PasswordService` call block and configure it as shown below.
+    Create an `Assignment` block after the `CdiUtil` call block and configure it as shown below.

     ![](../../../assets/agamalab-flow-passwd-edit-assignment.png)